 of modern life the stars still shine brightly against the dark velvet

-of space.
-Initially I had contacted the State's
+Initially in 2004 I had contacted the State's

 road authority but they had no information on why the Borung Highway